 - (a) Continue supporting the review and updating of national medium-term plans towards SDG and End TB Strategy policies and targets. - (b) Support Member States to measure the burden of disease and monitor progress towards set targets. - (c) Work with other partners to support mobilization of additional resources for TB control in Member States. - 12.
-The Regional Committee is requested to take note of this progress report and adopt the next steps.
+The Regional Committee took note of the progress report and adopted the next steps.